-Code-switching is the action of changing our behaviors, speech, dress, and mannerisms to conform to a different cultural norm than what we might authentically do in our own homes.
+Code-switching is the act of changing our behaviors, including speech, dress, and mannerisms, to conform to a different cultural norm than what we might authentically do in our own homes.
 We all do it to some extent.
-Most of us don’t dress the same, or use the same jargon/phrases with colleagues as you do with your family.
-But code-switching is not equal for everyone; some of us are required to make more changes than others to conform to a standard set by the dominant culture.
+Most of us don’t dress the same, or use the same expressions or speech patterns with colleagues as we do with our family and close friends.
+But code-switching is not equal for everyone; some of us are expected to make more changes than others to conform to a standard set by the dominant culture.

 The Dominant Culture

-To understand the inequity and cost of code-switching, we have to understand what the dominant culture is.
+To understand the inequity and cost of code-switching, we have to understand what dominant culture is.
 The dominant culture, sometimes referred to as the “culture of power” is the culture that has been able, through economic, social, or political power, to impose its values, language, and ways of behaving on other cultures.

-There are multiple dominant cultures; each country and region may have their own dominant culture, as well as individual regions, states, cities, or communities.
+There are multiple dominant cultures at play; each country and region may have their own dominant culture, as well as individual regions, states, cities, or communities.
 Even your business has a dominant culture.
 These may or may not align with one another.
-That said, the effects of colonization, industrialization, and the global economy have reinforced the dominance of some cultural norms and values (specifically of U.S./European, white, male, cis-gender, heteronormative, English-speaking groups) over others.
+That said, the effects of colonization, industrialization, and the global economy have reinforced the dominance of certain cultural norms and values (specifically of U.S./European, white, male, cis-gender, heteronormative, English-speaking groups) over others.

 The less a person needs to code-switch to “fit in”, the closer their identities may align to the culture of power.
 The notion that you can “just be yourself” and still succeed in the workplace is laden with undertones of power and privilege.
 Many individuals, whether from

-If you are a manager reading this and thinking "we don't ask people to change," understand that culture is so deeply intrenched you may not be aware of what you are implicitly asking of your staff.
+If you are a manager reading this, thinking “we don’t ask people to change at our workplace,” understand that culture is so deeply intrenched you may not be aware of what you are implicitly asking of your staff.
 People do not need to be explicitly told cultural norms to infer them.
 Power dynamics are inherent in every workplace, and are often informed by our lenses of bias that color our perception of reality.